Wooldoor/mc/README.md

 [Subscribe Here](https://myrlang.org/list-subscribe)

 ## Supported Platforms
-Myrddin currently runs on a number of platforms
+Myrddin currently runs on a number of platforms on x86, this is the ARMv7 branch (coming soon (tm))

-- FreeBSD
 - Linux
-- NetBSD
-- OSX
-- OpenBSD
-- Plan9front